 How to Mulch Azaleas

 If you are wondering how to mulch azaleas, you’ll be happy to learn that it’s an easy task.
 You’ll need a good, organic mulch.

-Mulching azaleas involves mounding about three or four inches (7 to 10 cm.) of one of these mulches in a wide circle around the base of the plant, covering the root area.
-Don’t extend the mulch right up to the plant; keep the mulch a few inches from the stems and foliage.
+Mulching azaleas involves mounding about 3 or 4 inches (8-10 cm.) of one of these mulches in a wide circle around the base of the plant, covering the root area.
+Don’t extend the mulch right up to the plant; keep the mulch a few inches (8 cm.) from the stems and foliage.